Alan J. Gow

-Alan James Gow (born 23 June 1955) is the chief executive of the British Touring Car Championship (BTCC) and president of the FIA (Fédération Internationale de l'Automobile) Touring Car Commission.
-He was born in Melbourne, Australia, and lives in Surrey, England.
+Alan James Gow (born 23 June 1955) is the Australian chief executive of the British Touring Car Championship (BTCC) and president of the FIA (Fédération Internationale de l'Automobile) Touring Car Commission.
+He was born in Melbourne, Victoria, Australia, and lives in Surrey, England.

 A lifelong entrant and competitor in Australian motorsport, Gow had business interests in Melbourne based car dealerships and commercial property developments.
-From there, he became involved in the Holden Dealer Team owned by Peter Brock and would become a partner/managing director/team principal, whilst also helping to found TEGA – the Australian Touring Car Entrants Group – who are the administrators of, and own the rights to, the V8 Supercar Championship.
+From there, he became involved in the Holden Dealer Team owned by Peter Brock and would become a partner/managing director/team principal, whilst also helping to found TEGA – the Australian Touring Car Entrants Group – the administrators and right-holders of, the V8 Supercar Championship.